 II.
-INSIDE OUT JOURNEY
+INNER JOURNEY

 The Bars® are 32 unique points on the head that correlate to different areas and aspects of life.
 During an Access Bars session, a practitioner gently touches these points to release the electromagnetic charge of all thoughts, ideas, attitudes, decisions, and beliefs that may have limited you in the concerned life areas.

 Access Bars has assisted thousands of people to change many aspects of their lives.
 People report better health, ease of sleep, weight loss, better sex and relationships, relief from anxiety, less stress and so much more...

 Imagine if someone could press a button and mute that voice in your head that tells you that you’re not good enough or that you can’t accomplish what you dream about?
 Any limitations that you create in your life are connected to your thoughts, ideas, attitudes, decisions, and beliefs about it.
 Lightly touch the bars-points and you begin to clear away what’s locked up that keeps you from believing you can have the life you’ve always known is possible.

 One of the life-changing components that happens naturally with each Access Bars session is the element of receiving.
 How often do we just let go, lower our barriers, and allow another person to truly gift us?
 Learning to receive is a key to inviting more of what you’re asking for into your life.
 Access Bars facilitates receiving, different than any other modality in this reality.

 WHAT DOES IT FEEL LIKE IN THE BRAIN DURING A SESSION EFFECTS ON ANXIETY AND DEPRESSION